Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-01-05-Homelab-Calibre.md

 <!--more-->

-At some point, I'm planning to use it as a syncing mechanism for my Kobo e-reader.
+At some point, I'll probably use it as a syncing mechanism for my Kobo e-reader.

 This post is a part of my _Homelab Series_.
 [See the index here](/Homelab-Introduction).
 {: .notice}